savoirfairelinux/building-inclusive-open-source-software/docs/B-INO.md

 ### Low vision

+Visual impairment affects up to 17% of users [according to Microsoft](https://learn.microsoft.com/en-us/windows/win32/uxguide/inter-accessibility).
+Therefore, you will need to make your application usable with assistive technologies like screen-readers or braille displays.
+Hopefully,

 ### Deafness

 18% of users are hearing-impaired [according to Microsoft](https://learn.microsoft.com/en-us/windows/win32/uxguide/inter-accessibility).
 For more specific informations on their needs, you can check the [How to Meet WCAG (Quick Reference)](https://www.w3.org/WAI/WCAG22/quickref/#time-based-media) of the W3C.
 You will mostly need to provide redundant access to all auditive information.
 This can be for example a visual notification accompanying all sounds or real-time subtitling like the [Whisper Transcript plugin on Jami](https://jami.net/plugins/).